4molybdenum2/cs-notes/Distributed Systems/Spanner.md

 - almost 10x latency improvements for r/o txs
 - needs to be serializable - results that bunch of txs must yield, must be the same as a serial order of such txs
 - external consistency -> linearizability (txs must be real-time order, tx must not see stale data)
-- reading latest value -> not serializable (doesnt work)
+- reading latest value -> not serializable (doesn't work)
 - **Snapshot Isolation**:
 	- **assume: all the computers have synchronized clocks**
 	- assume: every tx is assigned a timestamp (taken from the clocks)